Spain searches for bodies after unprecedented flooding claims at least 158 lives

 Human-caused climate change has doubled the likelihood of a storm like this week’s deluge in Valencia, according to a rapid but partial analysis Thursday by World Weather Attribution, comprising dozens of international scientists who study global warming’s role in extreme weather.

+Spain has been suffering from an almost two-year drought, meaning that when the deluge happened late Tuesday and early Wednesday, the ground was so hard that it could not absorb the rain, leading to flash floods.

-The greatest pain was concentrated in Paiporta, a community of 25,000 next to Valencia city where mayor Maribel Albalat said Thursday that 62 people had perished.
+In Paiporta, a community of 25,000 next to Valencia city where mayor Maribel Albalat said Thursday that not fewer than 62 people had perished.

 “(Paiporta) never has floods, we never have this kind of problem.
 And we found a lot of elderly people in the town center,” Albalat told national broadcaster RTVE.
 “There were also a lot of people who came to get their cars out of their garages ... it was a real trap.’

-Heavy rains continued Thursday farther north as the Spanish weather agency issued a red alert for several counties in Castellón, in the eastern Valencia region, and for Tarragona in Catalonia.
-An orange alert was issued for southwest Cadiz.
+Heavy rains continued Thursday farther north as the Spanish weather agency issued alerts for several counties in Castellón, in the eastern Valencia region, and for Tarragona in Catalonia, as well as southwest Cadiz.

 “This storm front is still with us,” the prime minister said.
 “Stay home and heed the official recommendation and you will help save lives.”